sean1rose/coderbyte/README.md

 I've added all of the medium challenges, save for the last one - "Overlapping Rectangles."
 Yea, I'm gonna have to get back to you on that one.
 Haha, that one looks gnarly.
 But just to reiterate, I did this cuz the best way to "master" something is to teach it.
 So I thought I'd try my best to explain the answers in my vain attempt to master some of this material...
 Enjoy!

+- Oh one last thing that's changed since I initally summarized the easy challenges below - I've learned a little bit about regular expressions - not a lot, mind you, but enough to serve as a foundation where I'd feel comfortable looking up further information w/o feeling completely lost.

 Each easy Coderbyte Challenge, with answers analyzed step by step.